Ivana Icardi

-Ivana Icardi Rivero (Rosario, June 2, 1995) is an Argentine with Spanish nationality and the sister of Mauro Icardi.
+Ivana Icardi Rivero (Rosario, June 2, 1995) is an Argentine and Spanish reality television personality and the sister of Mauro Icardi.
 She has participated in various reality shows in Argentina, Spain and Italy.

-Biography
+Early life

 Ivana is the daughter of Juan Carlos Icardi and Analía Rivero.
 In 2001, the two decided to move the family to the Canary Islands, where they lived up until their separation.
 After their marriage had ended, Juan Carlos decided to return to Rosario and opened a butcher shop, while Analía stayed in Spain, where she later married Emiliano Hernández.